Feb 07, 2023

 Since air is not static, the Jiva released by a dying man does not stay in the room but moves out fast, depending on the speed of the wind flow.
 With localized breezes, strong winds, storms or hurricanes and traditional wind patterns like planetary winds, trade winds, easterlies, westerlies etc there is a constant movement of air from place to place around the globe.
 This would ensure that the last breath of a man, exhaled into the atmosphere, does not remain static but is taken across states, countries or even continents in no time.
 Then, in a far away hospital labour room a newborn may be making the first spasmodic bid to breathe in life sustaining air.
 It is possible that the life breath or Jiva that escaped from the dying man may be sucked in by the newborn.
 Such a process may also explain the concept of transmigration of souls.

 According to UNESCO figures about 360,000 babies are born in the world every month.
 Data on deaths suggest 160,000 deaths every month in the world.
 In all these cases there is the process of breathing in Jiva vayu or breathing out Jiva vayu.
 The ‘collectivity of liberated Jivas’ that the Bhagavad Gita speaks of, which forms part of the Paramatma enveloping the world, facilitates this process of breathing in and breathing out.
 Along with this, there is also the normal breathing of the entire world population.
 We all partake of the life sustaining air from the same source, irrespective of our religious perceptions, colour, race or country.

-So my search for Jeevatma and Paramatma ends here.
-Jeevatma is the soul within us and Paramatma is all around us.
+So my search for Jivatma and Paramatma ends here.
+Jivatma is the soul within us and Paramatma is all around us.
 It is right there in our living room, as also everywhere else in our home.
 Step out and we will find it, or rather feel it, all around us.
 It envelops the entire world and sustains it, like a protective sheath.